ProJensen/Microsoft-365-Lab/Lab04-Suspicious-SignIn-Response/README.md

 - Go to **Users** > select the target user account
 - Open **Sign-in logs**
 - Review recent sign-in attempts for the user

+### Step 2: Identify Suspicious Sign-In Details
+- Review the sign-in location, timestamp, application, and status
+- Look for unusual activity such as unfamiliar locations, repeated failures, or unexpected sign-in attempts
+- Document the suspicious details for further review